modular-rest/modular-rest/README.md

 - modular-rest is only for developing rest api, and is not based on MVC.
 - each route would be a module in this system. you can define your base routes on difrent folders then the Modular-Rest would combine all routes to main app object.

+this module has two methods:
+- createRest: is the main functionality of the module.
+- reply Generator: is a handy tool to generate structured json as a reply body.

 ## Install

 Install using [npm](https://www.npmjs.com/package/modular-rest):